unjs/unstorage/docs/content/6.drivers/azure-storage-table.md

+---
-# Azure Table Storage
+title: Azure Table Storage

-⚠️ This driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.
+description: ⚠️ This driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.
 There may be a http based driver in the future.
+---

 Store data in a Azure table storage [data-tables](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/tables/data-tables).